neumaz66/web-templates/README.md

 **Current Status:**
 - Landing page and pricing cards are implemented and styled.
 - Project structure is being expanded with new folders and templates.

-Feel free to contribute ideas or suggest features!